yuminghuang1995/ForceBasedDeposition/README.md

 **Conclusion**

 By combining geometry-based extrusion estimates with real-time force feedback, this force-based adaptive deposition method significantly reduces porosity and improves mechanical strength in curved 3D printing, offering a robust solution for filament-based multi-axis additive manufacturing.
+The source code will be released soon.

+**Conclusion**

+@article{huang2025Force,
+  title={Force-Based Adaptive Deposition in Multi-Axis Additive Manufacturing: Low Porosity for Enhanced Strength}, author={Huang, Yuming and Su, Renbo and Qian, Kun and Zhang, Tianyu and Chen, Yongxue and Liu, Tao and Fang, Guoxin and Wang, Weiming and Wang, Charlie CL}, journal={Robotics and Computer-Integrated Manufacturing}, year={2025}, publisher={Elsevier}
+}